Commercial Energy Assessments & Audits

 Each building is unique, and therefore the owner/operator will need to determine which type of audit is best-suited for their building.
 A rightly sized energy audit will provide a balance between energy audit cost and value of the audit.
 Level II and III audits are more expensive, but are good options if an owner has defined energy goals, or plans for a major renovation or equipment upgrade.
 These audits should include a preliminary feasibility study (often provided by potential energy auditors free of charge) to scope the energy saving opportunities and ensure that the cost of the energy audit is worth the savings payoff.

-Maryland’s homeowners, renters, and building owners can tap into a range of federal, state, utility, and local incentives to help defray the costs - in some cases up to 100% - of energy assessments and audits.
-As part of its Clean Buildings Hub initiative, the Maryland Energy Administration is committed to help building owners or operators understand the range of incentives that they may be eligible to receive.
+Maryland’s building owners and operators can tap into a range of federal, state, utility, and local incentives to help defray the costs of energy assessments and audits.
+As part of the Clean Buildings Huban initiative of the Maryland Energy Administration, is committed to help building owners or operators understand the range of incentives that they may be eligible to receive.
 Questions may be directed to building.decarbonization@maryland.gov.

 Federal: